-Additional information regarding investment type in the pooled portfolio can be found in the Comprehensive Annual Financial Report, County of Fairfax, fiscal year 2008.
+Additional information regarding investment type in the pooled portfolio can be found in the County's Comprehensive Annual Financial Report (CAFR).

 4. Concentration of Credit Risk

 The County's investment policy sets the following limits for the types of securities held in its pooled investment portfolio: